You Turn Me On, I'm a Radio

-"You Turn Me On, I'm a Radio" is a song written and originally recorded by Canadian singer songwriter Joni Mitchell.
-It was released on her fifth studio album entitled For the Roses and was issued as a single as well.
+"You Turn Me On, I'm a Radio" is a 1972 song written and originally recorded by Canadian singer songwriter Joni Mitchell.
+It was released on her fifth studio album, For the Roses, and was issued as a single as well.

 Background

 Joni Mitchell originally wrote the song in response to her record label's desire for her to write a hit song.
 The song was recorded in preparation for Mitchell's then-upcoming fifth studio album in Hollywood, California at A&M Studios.
 Although Graham Nash, David Crosby, and Neil Young all contributed to the recording session for the song, only the harmonica piece performed by Graham Nash was included on the official release.

 "You Turn Me On, I'm a Radio" was released as a single in November 1972 via Asylum Records.
 The song became Mitchell's first top-ten hit in Canada, reaching the tenth position on the RPM Top Singles chart.
 Additionally, the single became her first top-forty hit in the United States, reaching number twenty-five on the Billboard Hot 100.
 Outside North America, "You Turn Me On, I'm a Radio" peaked within the top forty on the Australian Kent Music Report chart.
 The single was included on Mitchell's fifth studio effort For the Roses, which was issued in November 1972.

+Record World said it has a "sensational lyric" and that "Ms. Mitchell again captures love in her unique fashion."